bhsd-harry/codemirror-mediawiki/README.md

 Allow the editor to be scrolled down past the end of the document.

+## signatureHelp

+*version added: 2.21.1*

+Show the parser function signature when typing.

 ## tagMatching

 *version added: 2.4.1*

 Matched or unmatched tags are highlighted in cyan or dark red when the cursor is inside.

-## signatureHelp

-*version added: 2.21.1*

-Show the parser function signature when typing.

-## inlayHints

-*version added: 2.22.0*

-Show inlay hints for anonymous parameters.

 # Known issues